 You can benefit from growth opportunities in stocks that fall into various categories based on market capitalisation, such as mid-caps or small-cap companies.

-1. More Investment Means More Mistakes Can Be Made: It is rare to get the best asset allocation for your diversified portfolio.
-When you try too hard to get the right mix of investments, you tend to take the risk of selecting the wrong investments, which, in turn, could dilute your returns.
+More Investment Means More Mistakes Can Be Made: It is rare to get the best asset allocation for your diversified portfolio.
+When you try too hard to get the right mix of investments, you tend to risk selecting the wrong investments, which, in turn, could dilute your returns.

-2. Different Rules For Different Assets: Each asset class has a different structure and works differently.
-If you over-diversify, you run a chance of investing without genuinely understanding the asset and its workings.
+Different Rules For Different Assets: Each asset class has a different structure and works differently.
+If you over-diversify, you risk investing without genuinely understanding the asset and its workings.
 This could lead to complications and wrongful investments.

-5. Capping Growth: While diversifying reduces the risk while optimising the returns, you stand a chance to lose out on opportunities to earn higher returns when certain assets are performing well.
+Capping Growth: While diversifying reduces the risk while optimising the returns, you stand a chance to lose out on opportunities to earn higher returns when certain assets perform well.

 Advantages and Disadvantages of Portfolio Diversification

 In conclusion, holding a diversified portfolio is potentially more beneficial than holding just one asset.
 By diversifying your portfolio, you can counter the risk of losing all your money from one bad investment.
-Also, it is possible that the losses made from one investment will be made up for by other investments.
+Also, the losses made from one investment may be made up for by other investments.
 However, it is equally essential to be cautious not to over-diversify when diversifying.

 Carry out a thorough check, ensure the asset allocation is aligned with your financial goals, be aware of the cost of investing, and be mindful of the asset allocation’s tax implication while building your diversified portfolio.
-This strategy ensures a good combination of equity investments, debt investments, fixed income investments and liquid investments.
+This strategy ensures a good combination of equity, debt, fixed income, and liquid investments.

 To overcome the challenges of diversifying your investments, you can invest through WealthDesk, a platform for retail investors to invest in portfolios curated by SEBI registered professionals.